Click here to listen to a reading of this blog:

 If you notice that alcohol, sugary drinks etc. make you feel worse, avoid these.
 I tend to and it significantly reduces my chances of low blood sugar moments, headaches, migraines or feeling low on energy.

 When you’re out and about exploring, never pass up on the opportunity to take a seat.
 Simple but effective!

-If there’s somewhere to sit or perch your behind when you’re not on the move, take it and preserve some more of that precious energy.
-Try to sit down fairly often anyway, even for jsut five minutes every hour, which can help you maintain decent energy levels for longer.
+If there’s somewhere to sit or perch yourself when you’re not on the move, take it and preserve some more of that precious energy.
+Try to sit down fairly often anyway, even for just five minutes every hour, which can help you maintain decent energy levels for longer.

 6. Dress Correctly

 Making sure you pack clothes that are warm enough or allow you to be cool enough will help you in managing your hypothyroidism whilst on holiday.
 Being too cold can make your symptoms worse and being too hot can be an issue too.

 Wear the right shoes as well.
 Make sure they’re comfortable and well-made for walking.
 If you’re planning hiking or other exercise, take the right supportive footwear and clothes.
 Leave the cheaply made shoes at home and support your feet on your travels (after all, they support the rest of your body!)

 Nominate one person on your trip (if you’re travelling with someone else), as well as someone back home, who knows your medications, dosage, schedule etc. as well as travel insurance information and documentation.
 Should an issue arise with your health whilst abroad, it’s handy to have others you can count on or contact for help.